RULES FOR EXHIBITORS

 - Beer must be exhibited in non-disposable, brown glass BEER bottles, of 500ml to 575ml capacity, without distinguishing or commercial marks (bottle manufacturer's marks near the base or at the shoulders will be ignored).
 Bottles must be filled to leave a headspace of approximately ½ - 1 inch (12-25mm).
 These bottles MUST be sealed with gold-coloured crown-cap metal seals.
 Barley wine may be exhibited in beer bottles of 275ml to 330ml capacity sealed as above.
 Plastic re-seals will not be accepted.
 Non-returnable beer bottles must not be used.

 - Corks:Wine - White plastic topped cork stoppers only must be used.
 Plastic stoppers or flush corks must not be used and capsules must not be fitted.
 Plastic Champagne type stoppers with muselets must be used in Classes 17 & 18.

 - Labels:Following receipt of the entry form, the necessary labels etc. with instructions will be sent to exhibitors from mid February.
 Bottles must be labelled in accordance with these instructions.
 They must not bear any other label or mark of any description.
 No Highlighting will be accepted under the cover up label.

-- Entries:Must be the sole work of the Exhibitor.
+- Entries:MUST BE THE SOLE WORK OF THE EXHIBITOR.
 Exhibitors may not make more than one entry per class.
-No single bottle may be shown in more than one class or section of one class.
-Entries may be made in joint names if so desired, but will not be eligible for the NAWB Trophy.
+No single bottle may be shown in more than one class.

 - Federation & Circle Entries:These entries must be submitted by ONE person on a dedicated entry form.